afronski/awsgentleman-live-stream-examples/README.md

 ## What is it?

-It is an example for *AWS VPC* that I have prepared for the livestreaming sessions for [AWS Gentleman](https://awsgentleman.com/live).
+It is an example for *AWS VPC* that I have prepared for the live stream session for [AWS Gentleman](https://awsgentleman.com/live).

 ## Live Stream 2: Amazon VPC and AWS Networking